 salt and pepper to taste

-Watch my How To Video for Sweet & Spicy Chicken Skewers here!
+Watch my How to Video for Chicken Soup Here!